List of Ned's Declassified School Survival Guide characters: Main

+Ned Bigby

 Ned Bigby (played by Devon Werkheiser) is the main protagonist, who speaks to the viewer and created his school survival guide after being embarrassed when accidentally walking into the girls' bathroom in kindergarten.
-He often gets into trouble with his closest friends Moze and Cookie.
-Ned is a smart kid, but he's also very lazy.
-Most of the time he scores below average, although he's perfectly capable of getting straight A's when he works seriously.
-He usually tries to find the easiest way to solve any personal problem, even if it isn't necessarily the moral or logical way.
+He often gets into trouble along with his closest friends Moze and Cookie.
+Ned is a smart kid, but he is also very lazy.
+Most of the time he scores below average, although he is perfectly capable of getting straight A's when he works seriously.
+He usually tries to find the easiest way to solve any personal problem, even if it is not necessarily the moral or logical way.
 Because of this, his plans sometimes backfire, but it teaches him lessons that he includes in the guide.
-Since he was eight years old, his dream girl has been Suzie Crabgrass, but in the series finale, he and Moze start dating.
+Since he was eight years old, his dream girl has been Suzie Crabgrass.
+In the series finale, he and Moze start dating.
 He usually turns to Gordy, the school's janitor, for advice.

+Jennifer "Moze" Mosley

 Jennifer Ann Mosely (played by Lindsey Shaw) is Ned and Cookie's tomboyish best friend.
 Jennifer goes by the name of "Moze", a nickname created by Ned to differentiate from the other three "Jennifers" in their first grade class.
 In the first season, a recurring theme is her trying to break away from Ned and Cookie in the hope of finding a girl to be friends with.
 She eventually becomes best friends with former enemy Suzie Crabgrass.
 Moze is a volleyball player, has set the most school records, including one for the most school records, and shows exceptional talent in woodshop.
-She's the one Ned and Cookie typically come to for favors.
+She is the one Ned and Cookie typically come to for favors.
 She is a very good student, who most teachers trust.
 In "Double Dating and The Last of Day of School", she kisses Ned at a dance and a romance is hinted at.
 In the finale, they begin dating.

+Simon "Cookie" Nelson-Cook

 Simon Nelson-Cook (played by Daniel Curtis Lee) is Ned's other best friend who goes by the nickname "Cookie".
 He is a cybernerd who often uses his extensive technological knowledge to help himself and his friends.
 He has a motherboard in his locker, his pants double as a printer and his glasses are a computer display.
 Occasionally, Cookie takes on a female persona named Simone, usually in order to obtain information or get into parties.
 This disguise fools everyone save for Ned and Moze, because they knew about it beforehand.
 Cookie becomes infatuated with Lisa Zemo in season 3 after she undergoes a complete makeover.
 In the finale, Cookie, after countless attempts to ask her out, finally succeeds.